gabrielcuvillier/arxwasm/README.md

 A few remarks on some platforms:

-- Even though Chrome is provided for Android and iOS (both on ARM architectures), Native Client is not supported on these mobile operating systems.
+- Although Chrome is provided for Android and iOS (both on ARM architectures), Native Client is not supported on these mobile operating systems.

 - For some unknown reason, the open-source browser "Chromium" provided by Debian/Ubuntu distributions does not come with Native Client support by default.
 For now, you have to use Google Chrome instead (or build Chromium from sources yourself).